 Please be considerate of other visitors and refrain from speaking in loud voices.

-Secure large items or umbrellas outside.
+Secure large items and umbrellas in the spaces provided.

-Smoking strictly prohibited on the Museum premises.
+Smoking is strictly prohibited on museum premises.

 Please use only wooden pencils in the exhibition halls.